nodestationapp/nodestation/README.md

   </a>
 </p>

-<h3 align="center">An open-source framework for building and managing Node.js backends with a powerful GUI</h3>
+<h3 align="center">Open-source framework to build and manage a Node.js backend.</h3>
 <p align="center">Quickly bootstrap, manage, and extend your backend — no boilerplate, just productivity.</p>

 <p align="center">